 A simple definition of data risk classification is the process of organizing data into relevant categories so that it can be used and protected.
 In addition, data classification includes tagging data to make it searchable and trackable while also reducing duplication.

 There are three industry-standard types of data risk classifications:

-- Content: does the content of the data contain sensitive or classified information?
+- Content: does the content of the data contain sensitive information?